PraveenKumarSridhar/poetry-generator/README.md

 Train a model using TensorFlow to write short poems.

-Check out the medium post for a detailed expaination:
+Check out the medium post for a detailed expaination [here](https://medium.com/@prasri.pk/can-we-write-a-sonnet-like-its-the-middle-ages-f3c06ecb690).

 ## DATA:
 <hr/>